iterative/dvc.org/content/docs/command-reference/add.md

   > Note that external outputs typically require an external cache setup.
 See
   > link above for more details.

-- `--to-remote` - Track an external target, but don't move it into the workspace, nor cache it.
-[Transfer](#transferring-data-directly-to-the-remote) it directly to remote storage instead.
+- `--to-remote` - Import an external target, but don't move it into the workspace, nor cache it.
+[Transfer](#example-import-straight-to-the-remote) it directly to remote storage (the default one, unless `-r` is specified) instead.
 Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to transfer external target to